B Testing, User Testing, & Feature Integration (thumbnail).jpg

 My main hypotheses were:

-• Upon completing the initial search on the homepage, users will express being overwhelmed by the matrix and the abundance of options presented on the search results page.
+• Upon completing the initial search on the homepage, users will express feeling overwhelmed by the matrix and the abundance of options presented on the search results page.

-• Poor design and information overload on the search results page hinders users from making informed choices, resulting in a low conversion rate.
+• Poor design and information overload on the search results page hinder users from making informed choices, resulting in a low conversion rate.

 My goals were to: